opengoalapp/Pass-Flow/README.md

 Known issues:
 - StatsBomb data format only
-- Trial and error required to adjust the field grid dimensions - code can hang when changing the default values to some other values, but will be fine fine with others.
+- Trial and error required to adjust the field grid dimensions - code can hang when changing the default values to some other values, but will be fine with others.

 ![](reversed_pass_flow.gif)